logandgsmith/logandgsmith/README.md

 - ⚡ Favorite Languages: Python, Rust, and occasionally C++ when it behaves!

 ## Certifications
-- Security+ -- In Progress!
+- Security+
+- Currently Studying for SSCP